google-research/skai/docs/assessment_instructions.md

 **Note:** If you would like to run inference using a specific checkpoint, use the `--eval_ckpt `flag.
 Example: `--eval_ckpt=gs://$BUCKET/models/train_dir_name/checkpoints/model.ckpt-00851968`.
 Do NOT include the extension, e.g. ‘.meta’, ‘.data’, or ‘.index’, and only use the prefix.

 The predictions will be saved in a directory called `gs://$BUCKET/models/train_dir_name/predictions `as GeoJSON files.
 The number in each filename refers to the epoch of the checkpoint.
+In the GeoJSON files, `class_1` attribute is the "probability" of the building being damaged. `class_0` and `class_1` should sum up to 1.0.

 ## Feedback